cms-opendata-workshop/workshop2021-lesson-introphysicsobjects/_episodes/04-pfalgo.md

 - "How can PF can be used to build physics objects?"
 objectives:
 - Learn the basic aspects of the PF algorithm.
-- Get the ide of how physics objects are built using the PF algorithm
+- Get an idea of how physics objects are built using the PF algorithm
 keypoints:
 - The PF algorithm aims at reconstructing and identifying all stable particles in the event, which can be later used to build other physics objects.
 ---